mrbusche/backseatfan.com/_posts/2009-05-06-big-ten-expansion-hopes.md

 <div class="entry">
   <p>
     It turns out that the only one hoping for an expansion in the Big Ten was Joe Paterno and myself.
-Paterno was quoted as saying by the Columbus Dispatch.&#8220;We go into hiding for six weeks, Everybody else is playing playoffs on television.
+Paterno was quoted as saying by the Columbus Dispatch."We go into hiding for six weeks, Everybody else is playing playoffs on television.
 You never see a Big Ten team mentioned.
-So I think that's a handicap.&#8221;Delany shot down the idea, saying there is no plans to expand (ESPN).
+So I think that's a handicap."Delany shot down the idea, saying there is no plans to expand (ESPN).
   </p>

   <p>